 With a huge bulk of trade being conducted online, this also creates a huge market opportunity for the digital payments sector.
 Where cash phases out and transactions take place virtually, consumers and businesses alike will progressively require the services of Digital Payments FinTechs.
 Supportive and consistent regulations and government policies will be the biggest swing factor in the development of digital financial services throughout the region, Bain says.

-(2) Increases demand for P2P lending which fills the credit gap
+(2) Increases demand for Digital lending which fills the credit gap

 However with that said, many businesses will need working capital or bridging capital to drive these new business opportunities.
-Where smaller firms lack access to credit aid from traditional financial institutions (FIs), Peer-to-Peer (P2P) lenders can fill the gap.
+Where smaller firms lack access to credit aid from traditional financial institutions (FIs), SME digital lenders can fill the gap.
 Across the SEA region, there is a US$300 billion SME funding gap driven by the lack of access to credit from FIs.

 A 2017 survey by the Asian Development Bank (ADB) revealed that the share of the trade finance gap in developing Asia was 40% of the world’s total of US$1.5 trillion in 2016.
 Furthermore, micro small & medium enterprises (MSMEs) face the biggest challenge in accessing trade finance, representing 74% of total rejections in 2016, an increase from 57% the previous year.
 This high rate of rejection translates to missed trade opportunities, like those opened by the RCEP, which only impedes economic growth of the region.

-As such, the increase in SMEs tapping on market potential drives the need for P2P lending.
-P2P lending is FinTech that at its core uses cutting edge technology to connect under-served borrowers with individual and institutional investors via a single digital platform.
-More importantly, unlike FIs whose credit underwriting approach is primarily based on financial data, track-record and quality of collateral, P2P FinTech lenders determine the SMEs’ creditworthiness by the latter’s business data and cash flow.
+As such, the increase in SMEs tapping on market potential drives the need for SME Digital lending.
+This form of lending is FinTech that at its core uses cutting edge technology to connect under-served borrowers with individual and institutional investors via a single digital platform.
+More importantly, unlike FIs whose credit underwriting approach is primarily based on financial data, track-record and quality of collateral, digital FinTech lenders determine the SMEs’ creditworthiness by the latter’s business data and cash flow.
 This means that businesses who have low to zero credit track record, which is largely the reason they are rejected by FIs, can now get easier access to capital so as to take advantage of the opportunities produced by greater economic integration.

 (3) Boosts regional Financial Services through transparent regulations